Breast malformation

 Invaginated nipple

-Principles of invaginated nipple treatment
+Umbilical nipple surgery: Principles of invaginated nipple cure

 There are 2 main types of surgical techniques:

-• A technique with flaps.
+A technique with flaps.
 2 triangles of areola are lifted on both sides of the nipple.
 Their skin is removed and then they are buried in the nipple to stabilize it.
 It is possible to consider breastfeeding with this technique.
 Recurrences are very rare.
 The disadvantage is the presence of two scars and the possible deformation of the areola.

 The procedure can be performed under local anesthesia with sedation (neuroleptanalgesia).
 It can be performed as an outpatient surgery, or even in the office under pure local anesthesia.